emcannaert/Fencing-Scoring-Machine/README.md

   Manages match time, score, penalty cards, and light/sound indicators.
   Entirely original code, written for the Arduino Mega to take advantage of additional I/O pins and memory.

+- **`touch-matrix-handler/`**
+  Firmware for lighting up colorduino-type matrices to display touch and off-target lights.

 ---

 ## ⚙️ Hardware Summary